openphacts/BridgeDb_Old/README.txt

 For which a user name and password are required.
 If you wish to read from any of these sites you will have to copy and edit this file.
 Otherwise you will not be able to read from these Uris.
-Note: Should not be required for OpenPhacts 1.1
+Note: Should not be required for OpenPhacts 1.2

 --------------------------------------------------------------------------
 SANDBOX:
 -------
-ConfigReader.java in the Utils package includes a SANDBOX option.
-This is only required if you want to run two versions of the system on the same machine.
-This will read the SandboxConfig.txt file which contains some different settings.
-Should you see unexpected SANDBOX message set SANDBOX to false as the files it expects are not included!
+Sandbox no longer supported.

 --------------------------------------------------------------------------
 Other Configuration files